KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 	Formulas of RMSE/MAE/MAPE

 In the following experiments, we first compare different forecasting methods to validate the effect of our model, then discuss the influence of different hyperparameters settings to the final result.
-Finally, we explore the model interpretation with the generated SST patterns.
+Finally, we take the ENSO during 2015/16 as the case, explore the model interpretation with the generated SST patterns.
 All neural network based approaches are implemented using Keras, and all the codes are available on GitHub[2].
 We run all the experiments on a computer with two NVIDIA 1080Ti GPUs.

 [1] https://www.esrl.noaa.gov/psd/data/gridded/data.cobe2.html

 [2] https://github.com/KrisCheng/Deep4Cli

-#### 4.2 Effect of Spatiotempoal Modeling
+#### 4.2 Effect of Spatiotemporal Modeling

-We compare ConvLSTM based network with other widely used time series regression models, including (1) HA: Historical Average, which models the development of SST as a periodic variation, and uses the passed observation as the prediction; (2) ARIMA: Auto-Regression Integrated Moving Average, which is a well-known model for understanding and forecasting future; (3) SVR: Support Vector Regression, which applies linear support vector machine for regression task.
+We compare ConvLSTM-RM network with other widely used time series regression models, including (1) HA: Historical Average, which models the development of SST as a periodic variation, and uses the passed observation as the prediction; (2) ARIMA: Auto-Regression Integrated Moving Average, which is a well-known model for understanding and forecasting future; (3) SVR: Support Vector Regression, which applies linear support vector machine for regression task.
 The following deep neural network based models are also included: (4) Feed forward Neural Network (FNN): Feed forward neural network with equal magnitude of parameters; (5) Convolutional Neural Network (CNN); (6) Fully connected LSTM (FC-LSTM).
 Those deep neural networks with 3 hidden layers and roughly same amount of parameters, and they are fully trained with a fixed number of epochs (e.g., 10000 epochs) for fair comparision.

 Table 1 shows the result of different approaches for 6-, 9- and 12-month lead time forecasting. we observe the following phenomenon on this process: (1) ConvLSTM outperforms all other baselines regarding all the metrics for all forecasting horizon, which suggests the effectiveness of handling spatiotemporal dependencies.
 (2) Deep neural network based methods, especially CNN and ConvLSTM, tend to have a better performance than other baselines.
 One intuitive reason is that the development of SST is irregular and highly spatial- correlated, so it is hard for a model to give accurate predictions on test set without learning the inner dynamics development of the climate system.
 (3) The performance of different models did not show consistently tendency with the growth of forecasting horizon, and the performance of CNN is better than FC-LSTM.
 The intuition is that the temporal dependencies of ENSO is hard to capture than spatial dependencies in this experiment.